3ls-it/openai-assistant/README.md

-# ChatGPT Assitant CLI Client
+# OpenAI Assistant CLI Client

-  This is a command-line ChatGPT client.
+  This is a command-line OpenAI Assistant client.
 I put this together for personal use as I do most of my work in the shell.
   It was developed and is used on a Unix-like systems with no consideration for that Other OS, though it should work on